-7.8 As students enter year 9, parents are asked to contribute to a student's profiles so that as much information can be distributed at the start of the school year additional to that which is provided by the feeder school.
-This usually takes place during the Meet the SENDCo sessions which are held in the Summer Term of Year 8.

-7.9 The school also welcomes and encourages close home school links and the SENDCo team, in conjunction with the pastoral system and year staff, seeks to make contact with parents to discuss any rising issues or concerns at an early stage.
-To facilitate this, the SENDCo team attends parents evenings and open evenings.
+- 7.8 As students enter year 9, parents are asked to contribute to a student's profile to support transition from middle school.
+This usually takes place during the Meet the SENDCo sessions which are held in the Summer Term of Year 8. - 7.9 The school also welcomes and encourages close home school links and the SENDCo team, in conjunction with the pastoral system and year staff, seeks to make contact with parents to discuss any rising issues or concerns at an early stage.
+To facilitate this, the SENDCo team attends parent evenings and open evenings.
 The SENDCo will, where necessary, ask parents to come into school or have telephone meetings to discuss any concerns that staff may have.
 Parents are similarly welcome to request a meeting or phone call and are encouraged to share any concerns with the school.